fclairamb/ftpserver/README.md

  * Both EPSV and PASV commands
  * uploads large files without reading entire file into memory
  * just simple if command == "this" else if command == "that" logic
+ * uploads read first 512 bytes of file first into bufffer to check mime type

 Sample Run: